westonkl/InterviewPrep/README.md

 ## Purpose of this guide:

-This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
+:notebook_with_decorative_cover: This guide is intended to provide short info snippets on a variety of coding topics and the interview process.
 I have attempted to shorten guides to provide a quick studying experience, but some topics deserve a deeper dive through links provided to become a better programmer.
 This is a work in progress.

 ---------------------------------